 - Quality time together

 These actions (sometimes referred to as the five love languages) are love-bank fillers.
-It’s important to know the love-bank isn’t about keeping score.
-The term love-bank simply describes what happens in every couple’s heart.
+It’s important to know the love bank isn’t about keeping score.
+The term love bank simply describes what happens in every couple’s heart.
 Love-bank deposits, like the ones mentioned above, help one’s partner to feel loved.
-On the other hand, negative interactions, such as arguing, the silent treatment, rejection, rude remarks, and harsh words result in love-bank withdrawals.
+On the other hand, negative interactions, such as arguing, giving the silent treatment, rejection, rude remarks, and harsh words result in love-bank withdrawals.

-Like an actual bank account, the ultimate love-bank goal is to make frequent deposits, build a hefty savings, and never go into debt.
+Like an actual bank account, the ultimate love-bank goals are to make frequent deposits, build a hefty savings, and never go into debt.
 While this is the love-bank ideal, trouble always hits.
 In stressful times, it’s easy for couples to fall into love debt.
-When this happens, the all-important 5/1 ratio of positive to negative interactions isn’t met and a love-debt accrues.
+When this happens, the all-important 5/1 ratio of positive to negative interactions isn’t met, and a love debt accrues.

 Wise couples prepare for this by planning soft landings into their day, month, and year.
 Soft landings give couples opportunities to double up on their love-bank deposits.
 Although this may not sound romantic, creating intentional space to return to a minimum of five positive interactions to every negative one is a researched-based way to renew love!